andre-yai/Udacity_OpenStreetMap/README.md

 ### Problems are Cleaned Programmaticaly:

 	- I solved the uniformatly problem for street names.
+Example:
+	- TODO: Revome the postcodes.
+And letter do a quer showing the error.

 ### Overview of the data: